chainflip-io/chainflip-eth-contracts/docs/StakeManager.md

 # `StakeManager`

   Manages the staking of FLIP.
 Validators on the FLIP state chain
           basically have full control of FLIP leaving the contract.
-Auction logic for validator slots is not handled in this contract - bidders just send their bid to this contract via `stake` with their FLIP state chain nodeID, the ChainFlip Engine witnesses the bids, then the State chain takes the top n bids, and assigns them to Validator slots.
+Bidders send their bid to this contract via `stake` with their state chain nodeID.

           This contract also handles the minting and burning of FLIP after the initial supply is minted during FLIP's creation.
 At any time, a